 Millefiori Glass 8mm-12mm (5/16 inch to 1/2 inch) by Mud Turtle Mosaic™ is sold in 2-ounce units (approximately 55+ pieces).
 It is a next-generation product that is much more affordable than traditional Italian millefiori and is actually superior in several ways.
 For starters, the glass used is translucent and semi-translucent instead of being fully opaque, and this makes the colors more vibrant.
 Second, the Mud Turtle Mosaic is more cleanly cut and flame polished, so the pieces are smooth with a molded appearance instead of the rough, irregular, and uneven pieces usually seen in Italian millefiori, which is much more expensive.
+The COE is 90 according to the factory, but we have not used it in fusing.

 What Is Millefiori?